 If you were hurt in an accident that was someone else's fault (on the job or not), and you missed work as a result, you have a right in Texas to be compensated for missed work days and lost earning capacity.

 Whose Insurance Pays for Lost Wages?

 The first thing you'll need to do is look at whose fault the accident was.
 If, for instance, the other driver caused the accident, the claim will be made using their insurance company.
-At my firm, we mainly look at the at-fault driver's liability insurance to make sure they pay for what they should, which includes compensation for your medical bills, lost wages and pain and suffering.
+At our firm, we mainly look at the at-fault driver's liability insurance to make sure they pay for what they should, which includes compensation for your medical bills, lost wages and pain and suffering.

-If you have health insurance or personal injury protection (PIP), I'd also encourage you to use it to help pay your medical bills.
+If you have health insurance or personal injury protection (PIP), use it to help pay your medical bills.
 If you have PIP insurance on your car (or on the car you were in at the time of the accident), that insurance company should pay your 80 percent of the wages you lost from missing work due to injuries.

 In summary, if you were hurt in an auto accident, it's best to use all forms of available insurance to ensure you're fully compensated for the days of work you missed.